 Frankie B. has been a lifelong volunteer working with organizations such as the Multiple Sclerosis Society, as well as, assisting and supporting a variety of charities that are near and dear to her friends and family.

 the unique conversations and people each one has to offer.
 “It is always humbling when a veteran or his/her family comes up to you and says thank you for being at an event or taking a picture with someone.
 Sometimes it is something so simple such as a photo or just giving a helping hand to make someone’s day, and honestly it’s the least I can do.”
-When she is not volunteering or spending time with her family, Frankie is usually cooking (she makes a mean lasagna!) or knitting up something for a friend or an order for her business Avocado Knits.
+When she is not volunteering, Frankie is usually cooking (she makes a mean lasagna!), spending time with her two pups - Bella and Penny, or knitting up something for a friend or an order for her business Avocado Knits.

 Emma Darling bleeds red white and blue!
 Coming from a multi generational military family, she was brought up with a sense of duty, honor, and commitment.
 In addition a hunger to give back and support service members and their families drew her to the Dames for Soldiers!

 When Emma is not donning her pearls and pouty red lips you can find her dispatching.
 She is as

 cute enough to stop a heart, skilled enough to restart it with her background in EMS and firefighting.
 But It’s not all blood guts and glory with Darling she also enjoys hiking, interior design, and time spent with family and friends!
 “My greatest wish is to express the upmost gratitude for the men and women have and are currently serving this great country.
 To thank every individual for their sacrifices.
 And to only reflect the heart of someone who truly is humbled that someone of whom I’ll never meet chose to fight for my safety and the future well being of others.”